Izzeddin-Samara/Fitness_Track/README.md

 - **Contact Form for Inquiries**: Users can use a contact form to reach out for support, ask questions, or provide feedback.

+## Technology Stack

+- **Python & Django**:
+  - Used for backend development to handle user authentication, session bookings, review systems, and overall data management.
+Django’s robust framework allows for secure and scalable development, ensuring smooth management of users and coaches.

+- **MySQL**:
+  - Chosen as the database to efficiently store and manage data related to users, coaches, sessions, and reviews.
+It ensures data integrity and supports complex queries needed for the booking and review systems.

+- **JavaScript**:
+  -  - Used to create interactive elements on the frontend, such as toggling visibility of content, managing dynamic user interactions, and improving navigation.

+- **jQuery**:
+  - A lightweight JavaScript library used to add interactivity to the frontend, such as providing real-time feedback for password matching during registration and enhancing user interface elements like toggling content visibility or other dynamic interactions.

+- **HTML & CSS**:
+  - Core technologies for structuring and styling the frontend, ensuring a clean, responsive design that enhances user experience across all devices.

+- **Bootstrap**:
+  - A front-end framework that ensures the platform is mobile-friendly and visually consistent, providing a responsive design for all pages.

+- **Jazzmin**:
+  - Customizes the Django admin interface, providing a modern and intuitive dashboard for admins to manage the platform effectively.

+- **Mailjet**:
+  - Integrated for sending automated emails to users and coaches for session bookings, updates, and cancellations to ensure everyone stays informed.

+- **Git**:
+  - Used for version control, managing code changes, and keeping the development process organized and efficient.